Strider-CD/strider-book/intro.rst

   deployment targets, languages or environments and so on.
 See the chapter on Extending Strider for more!

-- Commercially supported.
+- Commercial support.
 FrozenRidge, LLC provides commercial support including training, customization/integration and cloud-hosting.
 Email hi@frozenridge.co to learn more.